 1.5.3a Do you set annual export quotas?
+Yes

+No \boxtimes

-If 'Yes', do you set quotas based on population survey, or Yes No by other means?
-Please specify, for each species, how quotas are set: Species Name (scientific) Population Survey?
-Other, please specify realization of fishing quota and utilization trend for 5 years 1.5.3b Have annual export quotas been set at levels which will ensure sustainable production and consumption?
-If 'Yes', please describe how this fits into your non-detriment The number of Quota export for several species is determin population. • · and survey
+If 'Yes', do you set quotas based on population survey, or by other means?
+Please specify, for each species, how

+quotas are set: Other,

+Population please

+Species Name (scientific) Survey? specify

+1.5.3b Have annual export quotas been set at levels which will Yes

+ensure sustainable production and consumption?
+No \boxtimes

+If 'Yes', please describe how this fits into your non-detriment finding process: